Pocket money basics

 - Pay what you can afford, regardless of what other parents (or your child!) might say.

-- Set up some jars to help your child divide his money – for example, one jar for small things he wants now and one for saving towards bigger things.
+- Set up jars to help your child divide her money – for example, one jar for spending on small things she wants now and one for saving towards bigger things.

-- Put saved money in a dedicated container, like a money box.
+- Put saved money in a money box.
 As the level grows, it highlights the achievement of being a good saver.

-- Try not to supplement pocket money – it’s all about teaching your child to live within her means.
+- Try not to supplement pocket money or pay in advance – it’s all about teaching your child to spend no more than he earns.

 Learning about money

 Your child learns a lot by watching you and how you deal with money.
-Spending, saving, withdrawing or donating money – they’re all chances to teach your child more about the basics of money management.
+Spending, saving or donating money – they’re all chances to teach your child more about the basics of money management.